LimonAli07/DiscordAutomatedAi/README.md

 - Live and simulated test environments
 - Validation scripts for schema and API integration

 ## 🛠️ Setup & Hosting

-- `.env` configuration for secure token and API keys
+- `.env` configuration for secure token and your own API keys (no API keys or providers are included by default)
 - `keep_alive.py` for persistent hosting (e.g., Replit)
 - Hosting guide included in `KEEP_ALIVE_AND_HOSTING_GUIDE.md`